atheobold/Greenwood_Book/docs/01-preface.md

 the "Knit" button to try to compile the file.
 As you are learning, you may find this challenging, so start with trying to review the sample document and knit each time you get a line of code written so you know when you broke the file.
 After you do this a couple of times, you will find that the challenge of working with markdown files is more than matched by the simplicity of the final product and, at least to researchers, the reproducibility and documentation of work that this method provides.

-Going forward you should refrain from typing your code directly in the console, as this makes it very difficult to remember and reproduce the output you want to reference.
-Instead of typing our `R` code into the console, we encourage you to type any code you produce (final correct answer, or anything you're just trying out) in the `R` code chunk associated with each problem.

 \indent Finally, when you are done with your work and attempt to exit out of RStudio, it will ask you to save your workspace. ***DO NOT DO THIS!*** It will